Your Role as a Faculty Member

 Sign language interpreters and real-time captioning (transcribers) provide communication access services for students who are deaf or hard-of-hearing.
-A student requiring these services will enter their request via Disability Services.
-You may request a consultation with Disability Services to better understand the role of an interpreter or transcriber in your class.
+A student requiring these services will enter their request via Accessibility and Disability Support Services.
+You may request a consultation with Accessibility and Disability Support Services to better understand the role of an interpreter or transcriber in your class.
 Please note, it is good practice to repeat questions and comments that are made in the classroom so the interpreter or transcriber can hear and include that information.

 Alternate Media Formats

 Students may contact you about printed materials that need to be adapted into an alternative format (such as audio or electronic).
 They may request copies of your handouts and overheads or text information so that printed materials can be ready at the start of the term.
 They may ask to borrow an extra copy of the text while their texts are used for production.

 All videotapes and DVDs used in class must be captioned or subtitled.
 Students needing this accommodation may contact you early in the term about your media plans for the course.
 If your material is not already captioned, Accessibility and Disability Support Services requires a minimum of three weeks to produce a captioned copy.